| +Home | Museum | Articles | Advertising | Links | EMail Me |

 IC technology, with a lot of small-scale glue logic.
 Built-in thermal

 Fixed or floating decimal.
-Large compliment of scientific functions built-in.
+Large assortment of scientific functions built-in.

 Casio 001 Desktop Calculator